-Investigators with potential financial conflicts of interest may need to complete the George Mason University Management Plan Template.
+Investigators with potential financial conflicts of interest may need to complete a management plan, contact firstname.lastname@example.org for additional information.

 This page provides suggested options for investigators to consider when developing proposed management plans for financial conflicts of interest.